 Enhancing Recruitment, Linkage to Care and Treatment for HIV-Infected Men Who Have Sex with Men (MSM) in the United States

-HPTN 078 is a US-based research study designed to develop and determine the effectiveness of a combined HIV prevention strategy that includes a method to identify, recruit, and link MSM to HIV care and an intervention to help HIV-infected MSM achieve and maintain viral suppression (low level of HIV in the body).
+HPTN 078 was a US-based research study designed to develop and determine the effectiveness of a combined HIV prevention strategy that included a method to identify, recruit, and link men who have sex with men (MSM) and transgender women (TGW) to HIV care and an intervention to help people living with HIV achieve and maintain viral suppression (low level of HIV in the body).

-Approximately 2700 MSM over the age of 16 will be recruited in four US cities (Atlanta, Ga.; Baltimore, Md.; Birmingham, Ala.; and Boston, Mass.).
-These cities were selected because they have prior evidence of high HIV burden among MSM.
-Of the 2700 MSM recruited, 356 HIV-infected MSM who are not virally suppressed will be enrolled into one of two study arms and followed for 12 months.
+Overall 1,305 people (95% MSM, 4% TGW) were recruited in four US cities (Atlanta, Ga.; Baltimore, Md.; Birmingham, Ala.; and Boston, Mass.).
+Of the 1,305, 144 people living with HIV who were not virally suppressed were enrolled into the study and followed for 12 months.

 Why is HPTN 078 important?